Should you take an Alaska cruise with kids? Absolutely!

 Think about screen time, wifi, etc., in advance.
-Our phone carrier charges extra for use in Canada (or in international waters) and our daughter doesn't have a phone (don't get her started!) so we were essentially "off the grid" except for while in the Alaskan ports.
+Our phone carrier charges extra for use in Canada (or in international waters) so we were essentially “off the grid” except for while in the Alaskan ports.
 Many ships offer wifi packages for an extra charge, and I cannot vouch for either the cost or the quality.
-I was surprised to catch myself thinking, on more than one occasion, "If only I could text my husband."
-The ships are big, and it's very possible to get separated.
+I was surprised to catch myself thinking, on more than one occasion, “If only I could text my husband.”
+The ships are big, and it’s easy to get separated.
 But I always found him!

 Speaking of separation (and kids), you could make some sort of plan in advance where, if there’s an unexpected separation or failed rendezvous, everyone should head back to the stateroom.

 And a final warning: After a week of always-available buffets, nice dining rooms and twice-daily housekeeping service, coming home can be brutal.
 But you’ll survive.